rbind/mikmart/content/post/2018-02-18-testing-font-awesome.md

 The set up is really simple, just two steps:

-1. Go to the [Font Awesome website](https://fontawesome.com/get-started) and copy their CDN link.^[I'm not including it here just so that in case it changes in the future, this post wont end up with a sneakily broken link.]
+1. Go to the [Font Awesome website](https://fontawesome.com/get-started) and copy their CDN link.[^3]
 2. Paste the code into the HTML `<head>` of your site.

 And that's it!
 Now you can effortlessly add little HTML elements (like this one `<i class="fab fa-fort-awesome"></i>`) to include cool icons (like this one <i class="fab fa-fort-awesome"></i>) on your website!

+[^3]: I'm not including it here just so that in case it changes in the future, this post wont end up with a sneakily broken link.

 ## <i class="fas fa-asterisk"></i> The little detail